-Students are encouraged to reach out and request assistance from the school Registrar or Academic Dean for any counseling needs.
-CBTS' counseling program is available for and designed to help the student stay on track and reach their individual goals, whether they be personal, ministry related or educational goals.
-The Academic Dean & registrar lead and direct in planning the student's academic coursework and serve as a guide for the student's educational experience.
+Students are encouraged to reach out and request assistance from the school Registrar, Dean of Students, or Academic Dean for any counseling needs.
+CBTS' counseling program is available for and designed to help the student stay on track and reach their individual goals, whether they be personal, ministry related, or educational goals.

+The Academic Dean, Dean of Students, & Registrar lead and direct in planning the student's academic coursework and serve as a guide for the student's educational experience.
 They work with the student to select the correct courses which fulfill specific degree requirements, are most reasonable with the student's current life circumstances, and appropriately prepare the student for future ministry.

-Students are encouraged to touch base with either the Registrar or Academic Dean at least on a semester basis to ensure they are on track for completing their graduate degree.
+Students are encouraged to touch base with either the Registrar, Dean of Students, or Academic Dean at least on a semester basis to ensure they are on track for completing their graduate degree.